-Remove the slinger ring (12) from the shaft.
-Remove the pedestal mounting hardware from the base.
+Remove the slinger ring (14) from the shaft.
+Remove the bearing housing mounting hardware from the base.
 Tie and tag any shims used under the mounting feet for leveling.

-Use snap ring pliers to remove the bearing retaining rings (18 and 21) from the pedestal bore.
-Remove the bearing shims (15).
-For ease of reassembly, tie and tag the shims or measure and record their thickness.
+Use snap ring pliers to remove the bearing retaining ring (21) from the bearing housing bore.
+Remove the bearing shim set (22); tie and tag the shims, or measure and record their thickness for ease of reassembly.

-Place a block of wood against the impeller end of the shaft and tap the shaft and assembled bearings (19 and 20) out of the pedestal.
+Place a block of wood against the impeller end of the shaft, and tap the shaft and assembled bearings (15 and 16) out of the bearing housing.